J u m p i n' J u b a -

 strings a little harder and sing with a little more pepper than

 your average folkie.
-On stage and record, we're often joined by
+On stage and record, we've been joined by

 drummer Brian Flan, a dynamically aware player who beats out blues,